TinSlam/SoundWaves/README.md

 <b>SoundSource Gameobject:</b> Parameters of each individual sound source

 <h3>Do not have Unity installed?</h3>
 There are executables for Windows and Linux available in the <b>Executables</b> directory.
-However, you do not access to the inspector to change the parameters of the model and the sound sources.<br />
+However, you cannot access to the inspector to change the parameters of the model and the sound sources.<br />
 If interested in the code, you can find the scripts inside <b>scripts</b> folder.<br />